wxs/cherylhsu.ca/content/pages/glossary.md

 Below is a working glossary of terms I’m using, as an attempt to get more pointy with my poetics.
 These signifiers are merely “fingers pointing to the moon”: momentary containers to catch something that will inevitably slip through hands.
 These are also words that house pauses -- pauses to be present, pauses to sense into the tone, texture, flavour of complexity, and pauses to slow down and dream together.

-Let us not confuse the finger for the moon nor confuse the map for the territory, yet still, step into the possibility space of the imaginal.
+Let us not confuse the finger for the moon nor confuse the map for the territory.
+And yet, let us inhabit these words as temporary launchpads to the possibility space of the imaginal.

 \--